INTRODUCTION

 NAUMATHARIN

-Among all the Laiëntharin, the most powerful of them all is Naumatharin, also known as the Great Magic Gate of Naumathar.
-Naumatharin was the very first Magic Gate created by Naumathar.
-It is located somewhere hidden within the Universe and is one of the Three Laiëntharin that allows travel to any other Laiëntharin.
-The other two are Omnatharin, created by Omnathar, and Thornuntharim, kept secret by six guardians: two Thuorom, two Gontthers and their Arlierocs, and two Argonas.
+Of all the Laiëntharin, the most powerful is the Naumatharin, also known as the Great Magical Gate of Naumathar.
+The Naumatharin was the very first Magical Gate ever created by Naumathar.
+Hidden somewhere in the Universe, it is one of the Three Laiëntharin that allows travel to any other Laiëntharin.
+The other two are the Omnatharin, created by Omnathar, and the Thornuntharim, which is safeguarded in secret by six guardians: two Thuorom, two Gontthers along with their Arlierocs, and two Argonas.

 LAIËNTHARIN NAUMATHARIN